osmphp/framework/doc/97-excerpts/architecture/modules/01-modules.md

 # Modules

-Dubysa module is a directory which contains PHP, JavaScript, CSS and other files related to specific functionality.
+Osm module is a directory which contains PHP, JavaScript, CSS and other files related to specific functionality.

 Benefits of modular programming - dividing monolithic application into relatively simple modules a- are well known.
 Individual modules are easier to understand, maintain, update and customize.